 - (A) WBC Interpretations.
-Questions of interpretation of the rules shall be referred to the WBC when possible.
-All interpretations approved by the WBC shall be published on the official WBC web site www.WorldBarefootCouncil.com and are final. - (B) Chief Judge.
-If an interpretation from the WBC is not possible and an interpretation is not contained in the PPG, the Chief Judge shall make an interpretation and the Chief Judge shall make a report to the WBC concerning the question.
+Questions of interpretation of the rules shall be referred to the WBC Rules Committee Chairman whenever possible.
+All interpretations approved by the WBC shall be published on the official WBC website www.WorldBarefoot-Council.com, and are final. - (B) Chief Judge.
+If an interpretation from the WBC is not possible and an interpretation is not contained in the current WBC RulebookPPG, the Chief Judge shall make an interpretation and the Chief Judge shall report to the WBC concerning the question.